Our Team

 Rachel Wolk

 Rachel Wolk (she/her) is a neurodiverse, LGBTQIA+ affirming therapist.
 She holds a Bachelor of Arts in Social Work from the University of Pittsburgh and a Master of Social Work from Columbia University, specializing in Advanced Clinical practice with a focus on Family, Youth, and Children’s Services.
-Rachel is also trained in EMDR therapy, offering virtual sessions for clients ages 14 and older.
+In addition to being a SPACE trained provider (Supportive Parenting for Anxious Childhood Emotions), Rachel is trained in EMDR therapy, offering virtual sessions for clients ages 14 and older,

 Rachel’s therapeutic approach is grounded in trauma-informed, strengths-based practices, with a focus on shifting parents' perceptions of "behavioral problems."
 She often integrates sensory and somatic techniques alongside play therapy to explore the relationship between the mind, body, and environment, gaining a deeper understanding of each child’s unique needs.